-Following agreement in March 2007, MEPL and Novogen Research Pty Limited entered into another amendment deed to the licence agreement for phenoxodiol for the purpose of further amending and restating the license agreement (the "Further Amended and Restated License Amendment").
+Following agreement in March 2007, MEPL and Novogen entered into another amendment deed to the licence agreement for phenoxodiol for the purpose of further amending and restating the license agreement (the "Further Amended and Restated License Amendment").

-The combined result of the Licence Amendment Deed for Phenoxodiol and the Further Amended and Restated License Agreement will be that upon the Approval Date, MEPL will be required to pay Novogen Research Pty Limited \$8,000,000, together with interest on such amount from (and including) December 31, 2006 to (but excluding) the Approval Date.
-Thereafter, MEPL will be required to make license milestone fee payments of \$8,000,000 to Novogen Research Pty Limited on December 31 of the year of the Approval Date and on December 31 of each year thereafter during the exclusivity period under the License Agreement.
+The combined result of the Licence Amendment Deed for Phenoxodiol and the Further Amended and Restated License Agreement will be that upon the Approval Date, MEPL will be required to pay Novogen \$8,000,000, together with interest on such amount from (and including) December 31, 2006 to (but excluding) the Approval Date.
+Thereafter, MEPL will be required to make license milestone fee payments of \$8,000,000 to Novogen on December 31 of the year of the Approval Date and on December 31 of each year thereafter during the exclusivity period under the License Agreement.

-No licence fees have been accrued at June 30, 2007.
+No licence fees have been accrued at June 30, 2008.

-Licence Agreement NV-196 and NV-143
+Licence Agreement Triphendiol and NV-143

-In May 2006, the Company entered into a second licence agreement with Novogen for two oncology compounds, NV-196 and NV-143.
-NV-196 is being developed initially in oral form for pancreatic and bile duct cancer and is currently in Phase I human testing.
+In May 2006, the Company entered into a second license agreement with Novogen for two oncology compounds, triphendiol and NV-143 (the "License Agreement for Triphendiol and NV-143").
+Triphendiol is being developed initially in oral form for the treatment of pancreatic and bile duct cancer and is currently in Phase I human testing.
 NV-143 is targeted for the treatment of melanoma, also in oral dose form, and is in the pre-clinical testing stage.
-The licence agreement is an agreement under which Novogen's subsidiary, Novogen Research Pty Limited, grants to MEPL a worldwide non-transferable licence under its patents and patent applications and in its know-how to conduct clinical trials and commercialize and distribute NV-196 and NV-143 products.
-The licence agreement covers uses of NV-196 and NV-143 in the field of prevention, treatment or cure of cancer in humans delivered in all forms except topical applications.
-The licence is exclusive until the expiration or lapsing of the last relevant Novogen patents or patent applications in the world and thereafter is non-exclusive.
-MEPL may terminate the agreement by giving three months' notice to Novogen.
-MEPL paid \$1,000,000 to Novogen in May 2006 which was the first lump sum licence fee payment due under the terms of the licence agreement.
-The Company is required to make payments under the terms of this second licence agreement with Novogen as follows:
+The License Agreement for Triphendiol and NV-143 is an agreement under which Novogen grants to MEPL a worldwide non-transferable license under its patents and patent applications and in its know-how to conduct clinical trials and commercialize and distribute triphendiol and NV-143 products.
+The License Agreement for Triphendiol and NV-143 covers uses of triphendiol and NV-143 in the field of prevention, treatment or cure of cancer in humans delivered in all forms except topical applications.
+The license is exclusive until the expiration or lapsing of the last relevant Novogen patents or patent applications in the world and thereafter is non-exclusive.
+MEPL may terminate the agreement by giving three months notice to Novogen.
+The Company is required to make payments under the terms of the License Agreement for Triphendiol and NV-143 with Novogen as follows:

-1. A lump sum licence fee of \$1,000,000 is payable to Novogen on the commencement date of the licence in consideration of the licence granted.
-This initial lump sum licence fee was paid to Novogen in May 2006.

-2. In further consideration of the licence granted, MEPL must pay to Novogen the following milestone licence fees upon the occurrence of the corresponding milestone as set forth below;
+- 1. A lump sum license fee of \$1,000,000 was payable to Novogen on the commencement date of the license in consideration of the license granted.
+This initial lump sum license fee was paid to Novogen in May 2006. - 2.
+In further consideration of the license granted, MEPL must pay to Novogen the following milestone license fees upon the occurrence of the corresponding milestone as set forth below;